smaclell/smaclell.github.io/_drafts/windows-server-remote-trifecta.md

 ---

 Troubleshooting boxes using only remote tools is a challenge.
 Troubleshooting a Windows server without any GUI makes it event more fun.
-I have settled on three primary ways I like to start my troubleshooting.
+I have been debugging new Windows Server 2012 servers which are running Server Core.
+The normal point and click adventure of debugging Windows is not possible.
+This blog post is to share three ways I have been trying to remotely troubleshoot our servers without using an RDP session.

-I think there are the major techniques you can use to do most troubleshooting.
+I think there are three major techniques you can use to start most remote troubleshooting.
 The first step is to perform the steps remotely that you would have done locally.
 I typically use the following three methods to do remoting:

 * Using another Computer